ibm-cloud-docs/Cloudant/guides/mvcc.md

 ```
 {: codeblock}

-The version with the changed price has been chosen arbitrarily as the latest version of the document
-and the conflict with another version is noted by providing the ID of that other version in the `_conflicts` array.
+The version with the changed price was chosen arbitrarily as the latest version of the document.
+The conflict with another version is noted by providing the ID of that other version in the `_conflicts` array.
-In most cases this array has only one element,
+In most cases, this array has only one element,
-but there might be many conflicting revisions.
+but many conflicting revisions might exist.

 ### Merge the changes
 {: #merge-the-changes-mvcc}

-To compare the revisions to see what has been changed,
+To compare the revisions to see what changed,
 your application gets all of the versions from the database.

 See the following example commands to retrieve all versions of a document from the database: